Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Federated Sketching LoRA

 In particular, a random-$k$ diagonal sketching matrix selectively samples $k$ rows or columns of a matrix through left product or right product, respectively.
 With \({\bf S}\) being a random-$k$ diagonal matrix, the gradients of $\ell({\bf W}_0 + {\bf B} {\bf S} {\bf A}, \xi)$ with respect to LoRA modules \(\bf B\) and \(\bf A\), as shown in \eqref{gradient_matrix}, naturally become structurally sparse matrices.
 This sparsity reduces computational and memory overhead during training, enabling faster gradient computation and parameter updates, while alleviating communication overhead across distributed clients by transmitting only non-zero elements.

 \begin{remark}[Sparsity Level Control] A key advantage of our formulation is its flexible control over the sparsity level of local gradients, achieved by configuring the parameter \(k_i\) of the sketching matrix set \( \mathcal{S}_i = \mathcal{S}(r, k_i) \).
 This mechanism allows each client to tailor its local updates according to its communication and computation resource constraints, ensuring efficient and scalable fine-tuning in heterogeneous federated systems.
-Lowering \( k_i \) helps resource-constrained clients reduce computation and communication overhead, while more capable clients can increase \( k_i \) to conduct more informative local updates.
-Additionally, the distinction in sparsity level control between the proposed FSLoRA and the FedBCGD algorithm \citep{liu2024fedbcgd} is elaborated in Appendix \ref{appen:difference_to_fbcgd}. \end{remark}
+Lowering \( k_i \) helps resource-constrained clients reduce computation and communication overhead, while more capable clients can increase \( k_i \) to conduct more informative local updates. \end{remark}

-\begin{remark}[Justification for the Choice of Random-$k$ Sketching] We adopt Random-$k$ sketching due to its unbiasedness and the structured sparsity it induces.
-A detailed discussion and empirical comparison with alternative sketching strategies are provided in Appendix~\ref{appen:discussion_alternative_sketching}. \end{remark}
+\begin{remark}[Justification for the Choice of Random-$k$ Sketching] We adopt Random-$k$ sketching because it is unbiased, induces structured sparsity, and exhibits strong empirical performance (see Section~\ref{sec:experiment}).
+In contrast, identifying an appropriate metric for quantifying the importance of individual LoRA rows or columns remains an open problem, even in the centralized LoRA setting.
+This lack of a principled importance measure prevents the reliable development of Top-$k$-style or importance-based sketching strategies.
+We empirically evaluate several heuristic importance-based sketching variants and find that they consistently underperform Random-$k$ sketching.
+Detailed theoretical intuition and empirical results can be found in Appendix~\ref{appen:discussion_alternative_sketching}. \end{remark}